Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Contains two main functions: one for solving general isotone regression problems using the pool-adjacent-violators algorithm (PAVA); another one provides a framework for active set methods for isotone optimization problems with arbitrary order restrictions.
 Various types of loss functions are prespecified.

-roptim — by Yi Pan, 3 years ago
+roptim — by Yi Pan, a month ago

 General Purpose Optimization in R using C++